-Due to high temperatures, the stove should be placed out of traffic and away from furniture and draperies.
+Due to high temperatures, the stove should be placed away from traffic, furniture and draperies.

 Children and adults should be alerted to the hazards of high surface temperatures and should stay away to avoid burns to skin and/or clothing.